-So you just got...
-An Apple Watch Series 5
+So you just got... an Apple Watch | Stuff

 2) Change the app layout to List View

 When you press the Digital Crown on the Apple Watch you’ll see the now-famous honeycomb grid of apps.
-We’d go as far to say this is one of Apple worst ever software design choices, yet it still persists with the Series 5 Watch.
+Some don’t like it, but we’ve grown to love it – but it can still be hard to find some apps.

 Even before you’ve installed any extra apps it’s so hard to see which app is which.
 Thankfully there is an alternative.
 Press the Digital Crown to bring up the apps, then press hard down on the display.
-The Apple Watch has Force Touch where you can sometimes access extra features with a hard press as opposed to a tap or long press.
+The Apple Watch has Force Touch where you can sometimes access extra features with a hard press as opposed to a tap or long-press.
 Force Touch the display, and then tap List View to change the app page to a scrolling list with names of the apps next to them.
 Ah, much better.

 3) Download apps

 You may have chosen to install your iPhone apps’ companion Watch apps during setup, in which case you’ll have a lot of apps on your Watch.
-But on the Series 5, you can download apps directly using the Watch rather than having to do it on your iPhone.
+But nowadays, you can download apps directly using the Watch rather than having to do it on your iPhone.

 Having an App Store directly on the Watch is great because every app you browse is obviously compatible.
 On the iPhone App Store, you can search by Watch app, but sometimes it’s easier just to do it on the Watch, Press the Digital Crown and open the App Store.

 From here the Watch will surface some cool apps for you, or you can use the Search function to get downloading.
 We recommend Pocket Casts for an excellent on-wrist podcast experience, Nike Run Club for community-based fitness tracking and ToDoist for an awesome productivity and reminders app – each are excellent on iPhone and are then improved by having access to them on Apple Watch.
-And if you're hungry for more, we've listed the 40 apps we use, so you'll find something you like there.
+And if you’re hungry for more, we’ve listed all the Apple Watch apps we use, so you’ll find something you like there.

 They showcase using the Watch as a media remote control (Pocket Casts), using it to track your workouts (Nike Run Club), and an always-with-you reminders list (ToDoist).
 Once you start seeing how the Apple Watch can make small improvements to your day like this, you’ll become obsessed with finding the next app that works for your interests and routine.